 Like many things in life, project management is an art form as well as a science.

 But fortunately, a strong knowledge of the science helps you practice the art form with more skill.
-Although some people are naturally good at the art of project management, I believe that almost anyone can become a great project manager simply by learning and implementing the fundamentals of project management.
+Although some people are naturally good at the art of project management, I believe that anyone can become a great project manager simply by learning and implementing the fundamentals of project management.

 In this article I will give you a crash course on the fundamentals (science) of project management.